 5. You are working against the hearing aids rather than with them

 It is important to understand how hearing aids work, especially in the presence of noise.
 Slight changes to your behaviour in relation to your hearing, can dramatically improve your hearing in noise with a properly fit hearing aid.
-If your clinician is experienced in noise reduction technology and are aware of your assessed unique ability to hear in noise, they can help you get the most of your hearing aids in most situations.
+If your Audiologist is experienced in noise reduction technology and are aware of your assessed unique ability to hear in noise, they can help you get the most of your hearing aids in most situations.

 Pro Tip: Always make sure that you face the person you want to hear in noise.
 This is because hearing aids with directional microphones will “zoom” forward when background noise (speech noise) is encountered.
 Signals next to and behind you will be suppressed.
 Make sure you are no more than about 1 ½ to 2m away from the person you are listening to.